-In contrast to our previous work [15], a single hypothesis model is used to estimate the three-dimensional robot pose (x, y, θ) on the field.
+A single hypothesis model is used to estimate the three-dimensional robot pose (x, y, θ) on the field.
 Our primary approach to overcoming sensor aliasing is by using a combination of magnetometer and integrated gyroscope values as the main source of global orientation information.
 We can then handle the unknown data association of ambiguous landmarks, such as goal posts and T-junctions.
 Over time, based on our observations, we try to update the location of the hypothesis towards an estimated position in such a way that, with consideration of noise, the hypothesis eventually points to an optimal output.